MPs in firing line over ‘stag do’-style antics on Armistice Day flight

 Three MPs are facing a dressing down from the defence secretary after being accused of being drunk and “lairy” on a flight to visit troops in Gibraltar for Armistice Day commemorations.

-According to a Ministry of Defence report seen by The Times, the SNP’s David Linden and Drew Hendry and a Labour MP – named by The Telegraph as Charlotte Nichols – began boozing in a BA departure lounge at Heathrow and continued drinking after boarding their plane.
+According to a Ministry of Defence report seen by The Times, the SNP’s David Linden and Drew Hendry began boozing in a BA departure lounge at Heathrow and continued drinking after boarding their plane.
+A Labour MP, named by The Telegraph as Charlotte Nichols, was orginally accused of similar behaviour, but is now understood to have been suffering from post-traumatic stress disorder.

-Linden and Hendry reportedly got “difficult” with customs and health officials at the Gibraltar airport when asked for their Covid travel documents.
+SNP MPs Linden and Hendry were also drunk and “lairy”, according to witnesses.
+They reportedly got “difficult” with customs and health officials at the Gibraltar airport when asked for their Covid travel documents.
 A source told The Telegraph that military staff had to intervene to “try and take control of the situation, rather than being the amenable host”.

 He told The Times that “had they got drunk in an officers’ mess, that would be my responsibility and I would, without question, dismiss the Labour MP from the course”.

-The paper reported that Defence Secretary Ben Wallace will be writing to Labour and the SNP to express his “disappointment” in the MPs.
+The paper reported that Defence Secretary Ben Wallace would be writing to Labour and the SNP to express his “disappointment” in the MPs.

 “This type of behaviour shows a lack of respect for the enduring work of our Armed Forces.
 The Armed Forces scheme is an opportunity for both parliamentarians and the military to understand each other,” said Wallace.